sveltejs/kit/documentation/docs/16-assets.md

 If you prefer to reference assets directly in the markup, you can use a preprocessor such as [svelte-preprocess-import-assets](https://github.com/bluwy/svelte-preprocess-import-assets) or [svelte-image](https://github.com/matyunya/svelte-image).

-For assets included in CSS via the `url()` directive, you may find the [`experimental.useVitePreprocess`](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#usevitepreprocess) option useful:
+For assets included in CSS via the `url()` function, you may find the [`experimental.useVitePreprocess`](https://github.com/sveltejs/vite-plugin-svelte/blob/main/docs/config.md#usevitepreprocess) option useful:

 ```js
 // svelte.config.js